mikaelsundell/automator/README.md

 <img src="resources/Automator.png" style="padding-bottom: 20px;" />

 Automator is a user-friendly Mac application designed for batch processing files according to predefined job descriptions.
-It enables the creation of versatile tool chains to facilitate drag-and-drop processing, streamlining workflows for efficiency and ease of use.
-The application boasts a straightforward drag-and-drop interface for file submission, complemented by a dedicated log window.
-This window provides real-time monitoring of processing progress, ensuring users can track each step of their workflow with clarity and precision.
+It enables the creation of tool chains for drag-and-drop processing, streamlining workflows for efficiency and ease of use.
+The application boasts a straightforward drag-and-drop interface for file submission, monitoring and job control.

 |  Download        | Description |
 | ----------------| ----------- |